valerymelou/django-active-link/README.rst

     <a href="{% url 'view-name' %}" class="{% active_link 'view-name' %}">Menu item</a>

 You can even add the active class when the request path matches multiple views.
-Just pass the view names separated by a pipe (||) as first argument to the ``active_link`` tag.
+Just pass the view names separated by a double pipe (||) as first argument to the ``active_link`` tag.

 .. code-block:: html